ckrath/ckrath/README.md

 ### Hi there 👋

-These are all the stuffs I have messed with. :P
+These are all the stuffs I have messed with. 😄

 Among these, some repositories are private or collaborated with specific people.